AdaMartin18010/JavaScriptTypeScript/70-theoretical-foundations/70.4-web-platform-fundamentals/28-web-workers-and-parallelism.md

 ---

 *Document generated for the JavaScript/TypeScript theoretical foundations knowledge base.
+This document represents a living specification that should be updated as browser implementations evolve, new APIs emerge, and security requirements change.
 Last updated: 2026-05-05.*